vungocthien/powerlevel9k-freeCodeCamp/README.md

 Alternatively you can customise it yourself and then save it by selecting the export option.

-freeCodeCamp's style guide has more on its brand colors, logo and typography -   [design-style-guide.freecodecamp.org](https://design-style-guide.freecodecamp.org/)
+[freeCodeCamp's design style guide](https://design-style-guide.freecodecamp.org/) has more on its brand colors, logo and typography

-For a wide selection of color schemes, checkout [iterm2colorschemes.com](https://iterm2colorschemes.com/)
+For a wide selection of color schemes, check out [iterm2colorschemes.com](https://iterm2colorschemes.com/)